Williwaw Biosciences

 Niemann-Pick Ferroptosis Pathway with Modifiers

+Complete ferroptosis pathway with modifier genes and FDA-approved drug targets.
 NPC1 oxidation triggers iron accumulation → lipid peroxidation → ferroptotic cell death.
-Modifier genes (highlighted in colored boxes) affect cholesterol pathway (NPC1, NPC2, MALL, COX10, GCLC), sphingomyelin pathway (SMPD1, AGMO, PAH, NPC2), and lipid peroxidase pathway (ALOX5, AGMO, PSMB8).
+Modifier genes affect the cholesterol pathway (NPC1, NPC2, MALL, COX10, GCLC), sphingomyelin pathway (SMPD1, AGMO, PAH, NPC2), and lipid peroxidase pathway (ALOX5, AGMO, PSMB8).
 NRF2 activation by omaveloxolone targets multiple pathway components including ALOX5, PSMB8, GCLC, STING, and SLC40A1.

 Why Traditional Approaches Miss This

-Identifies the primary mutation (HFE, NPC1) but ignores modifier variants that determine severity
+Standard genetic testing Identifies the primary mutation but ignores modifier variants that determine severity

-Generates millions of variants but lacks framework to identify which modifiers matter
+Whole genome sequencing Generates millions of variants but lacks the framework to identify which modifiers matter

 Platform Applications